Dr Abbie Winton

 Profile

-Abbie is a postdoctoral research fellow in the Centre for Employment Relations, Innovation and Change (CERIC).
-Her research explores issues related to sociotechnical change in the retail, warehousing and logistic industries, and the quality of work.
-Abbie is currently working on the CHANSE/ESRC-funded project Humans in Digital Logistics (HuLog) which explores how technologies being used in warehousing and what this means for the future of work in the sector.
+Prior to Digit, I worked on the CHANSE/ESRC-funded project Humans in Digital Logistics (HuLog) which explored how technologies being used in warehousing and what this means for the future of work in the sector.
 The project is running for three-years in collaboration with an international consortium of partners in Leeds, Hasselt University (Belgium), Hertie School (Germany) and Kozminski University (Poland).
 HuLog aims to produce multidisciplinary, cutting-edge scientific knowledge on work and employment in European logistics by working with a range of stakeholders in local government, warehousing and beyond to deliver the project.

-Prior to the HuLog project, Abbie completed her PhD at the University of Manchester (Work and Equalities Institute) which adopted a Social Shaping of Technology perspective to help understand the changing nature of food retail work during the pandemic.
+Prior to the HuLog project, I completed my PhD at the University of Manchester (Work and Equalities Institute) which adopted a Social Shaping of Technology perspective to help understand the changing nature of food retail work during the pandemic.
 The project paid particular attention to the gendered nature of work and how it shapes and is shaped by technology.
-After completing her PhD, Abbie spent a year working for the Institute for Employment Studies where she continued to do research looking at gender inequalities, both in relation to career pathways and pensions.
+After completing my PhD, I spent a year working for the Institute for Employment Studies where I continued to do research looking at gender inequalities, both in relation to career pathways and pensions.

 Research interests